Science Fiction is something that could happen - but usually you wouldn't

 - FOX executives (f'cking geniuses) refused to begin the season with

-because this episode developed the main characters so viewers would
+this episode developed the main characters so viewers would know what

 - FOX executives aired other episodes out of sequence

-Firefly episodes.
-"We now resume our regularly scheduled
+episodes.
+"We now resume our regularly scheduled programming".

-interference with airing it, your program "Firefly" program has low ratings so we're
+with airing it, your program "Firefly" program has low ratings

-worth every penny because you can now watch the episodes in the
+because you can now watch the episodes in the intended order.